Manvendra2000/AI-Codex/README.md

 🤖 ChatGPT Clone 🚀

 Welcome to the ChatGPT clone repository!
-This repository contains a clone of ChatGPT, a large language model trained by OpenAI..
+This repository contains a clone of ChatGPT, a large language model trained by OpenAI.....

 📝 Description: 📝